Castle Leod: The castle

 A compact L-Plan tower house, built of red sandstone, forms the earliest part of the castle, and may be based on a 15th-century building.
 An additional section was later added in the re-entrant angle, making the castle square in plan, and accommodating a larger staircase and extra bedrooms.
 The date 1616 is carved on a dormer window, but it is not known if this date refers to the original phase or the extension.
 The addition was built over the parapet of the original front, and is more decorative in style.

 In some parts the walls of the castle are 6 to 8 ft thick.
 Other defensive measures include the iron grilles which remain on some lower windows, and numerous splayed gun loops and arrow-slit windows.
 The rooms, some wood-panelled, are decorated with many Mackenzie portraits from past centuries, as well as antique furnishings and large-scale antique maps.
 Many original fittings are to be found around the castle.
 The grounds include two Spanish chestnuts, said to have been planted by John of Killin in 1556, to mark the confirmation of his acquisition of Castle Leod by Mary Queen of Scots.

-Outlander
+Outlander (TV Series)

 Castle Leod is widely considered to be the inspiration behind Castle Leoch, the seat and home of the laird of Clan Mackenzie, in Diana Gabaldon's Outlander historical fiction series.
 It was considered as a filming location for the TV series, yet Doune Castle was selected, due to its ease of location.
 This may be surprising to viewers who know Castle Leod as the seat of the Clan Mackenzie and accurately represents the historical period which Diana Gabaldon seeks to portray.

 Diana Gabaldon told STV that "When the TV show began scouting locations, I suggested Leod as a possibility.
 It's entirely accurate as to period, of course, and has magnificent grounds, with a park of enormous, exotic trees planted by centuries of MacKenzies and their visitors.
 (Diana herself planted a "very modest" rowan, as her "own wee contribution" to the history).